TylerRick/let_me_mass_assign_protected_attributes/Readme.md

 * `unprotected_new`
 * `unprotected_create`/`unprotected_create!`

-Thank you, Active Record, for always protecting me when I want you to.
-But sometimes I don't.
-Don't protect me for a second while I sneak in and change some protected attributes...
+Thank you, Active Record, for always protecting me from doing stupid things.
+But sometimes I *want* to have unprotected mass-assigns, so stop protecting me for just a second while I intentionally change some protected attributes...

 More examples: